 Pranayama is breath control, where different techniques provide various methods whereby the life force can be activated and regulated in your body.
 Prana is the foundation and essence of life and flows in everything that exists.

-Pranayama utilizes breathing to influence the flow of prana (life force) in the nadis (energy channels) in the body.
-This focus on breath can be used in our daily lives to help become more focused, calm and steady in any situation.
+Pranayama utilizes breathing to influence the flow of prana (life force) in the Nadis (energy channels) in the body.
+This focus on the breath can be used in our daily lives to help us become more focused, calm, and steady in any situation.

-One pranayama technique which can be used to balance yourself and help to regulate all physical functions, breath and digestion is Nadi Shodhana pranayama, also known as alternate nostril breathing.
-When practiced regularly, a balance between Ida and Pingala nadis develops, opening up the sushumna nadi.
+One pranayama technique that can be used to balance yourself and help to regulate all physical functions, breath, and digestion is Nadi Shodhana pranayama, also known as alternate nostril breathing.
+When practiced regularly, a balance between Ida and Pingala nadis develops, opening up the sushumna Nadi.
 This technique gives you a more pronounced balancing of the breath and brain hemispheres as well helps to calm you.
-It relieves anxiety, improves concentration and assists with stress-related conditions.
+It relieves anxiety, improves concentration, and assists with stress-related conditions.

 To perform this pranayama, you can follow the below steps:

-- Sit in any comfortable meditation posture while keeping the head and spin upright.
+- Sit in any comfortable meditation posture while keeping the head and spine upright.